Package 'NPCDTools'

 wg

 Additional argument for the "penalized" method.
-It is the weight assigned to guessing in the DINA or DINO models.
-A large value of weight results in a stronger impact on Hamming distance (larger loss function values) caused by guessing.
+It is a weight assigned to guesses in the DINA or DINO models.
+A large value of weight results in a stronger impact on the distance (i.e., larger loss function values) caused by guessing.

 ws

 Additional input for the "penalized" method.
-It is the weight assigned to slipping in the DINA or DINO models.
-A large value of weight results in la stronger impact on Hamming distance (larger loss function values) caused by slipping.
+It is the weight assigned to slips in the DINA or DINO models.
+A large value of weight results in a stronger impact on the distance (i.e., larger loss function values) caused by slipping.

 Value